 Cardiac Translational Impedance Assays and MEA Assays

-Metrion offers a set of reliable and reproducible translational human cardiovascular assays to demonstrate the cardiac safety of your therapeutic compounds in line with current and future CiPA and FDA guidelines.
+Reliable and reproducible translational human cardiovascular assays to demonstrate the cardiac safety of your therapeutic compounds in line with current and future CiPA and FDA guidelines

 Plate-based Impedance And MEA Assays